damianhakert/damianhakert.github.io/source/about/index.md

 ## GitLab Inc.

-GitLab Inc. is the company behind the [GitLab open-source project](https://gitlab.com/gitlab-org/gitlab-ce/) which is hosted on [GitLab.com](https://gitlab.com) (our free hosted service).
+GitLab Inc. is a company based on the [GitLab open-source project](https://gitlab.com/gitlab-org/gitlab-ce/).
-GitLab is a Rails application providing Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis and continuous integration.
+GitLab is a application to code test and deploy code together.
+It provides Git repository management with fine grained access controls, code reviews, issue tracking, activity feeds, wikis, and continuous integration.

-GitLab Inc. has 4 offerings, 3 of which are free:
+GitLab Inc. has 4 product offerings:

-1. [GitLab.com](https://about.gitlab.com/gitlab-com/) - free SaaS for public and private repositories, support can be purchased
 1. [GitLab Community Edition (CE)](https://about.gitlab.com/features/#community) - free, self hosted application, support from [Community](https://about.gitlab.com/getting-help/)
 1. [GitLab Enterprise Edition (EE)](https://about.gitlab.com/pricing/) - paid, self hosted application, comes with additional features and support
-1. [GitLab Continuous Integration (CI)](https://about.gitlab.com/gitlab-ci/) - free, self hosted application that integrates with GitLab CE/EE.
-Also available as SaaS at [ci.gitlab.com](https://ci.gitlab.com)
+1. [GitLab.com](https://about.gitlab.com/gitlab-com/) - free SaaS for public and private repositories, support can be purchased
+1. [GitHost.io](https://about.gitlab.com/githost-io/) - a private single-tenant GitLab instance run by us

 GitLab Inc. also offers: